1940: Mr. Steinhauser founded "Friesacher Leinenweberei" in Friesach, a small village in Carinthia.

-1968: At a new factory in Hermagor, knitting began.
+1968: At a new factory in Hermagor,the history of SEIDRA and knitting began.

 1970: A downturn in the business led to a decrease in transactions, eventually causing the bankruptcy and liquidation of SEIDRA at Draschitz.
 The Friesach factory continued operating.

-1970: Dr. Helmut Isepp took over the firm, restructured it, and successfully built it back up.
+1970: Dr. Helmut Isepp took over the company, restructured it and successfully built it back up.

 1990: The weaving shed was re-built and nearly all of the looms were renewed at Draschitz.